-The pharmacy had an adequately-sized consultation room.
-Several boxes were stored in it but this did not detract from it being a professional space.
+The pharmacy had a well-equipped consultation room.
+It could be accessed both from the dispensary or the retail area.
 No conversations could be heard from outside the consultation room.

 The dispensary was well organised and tidy.
 There was plenty of shelving and workbench space for dispensing.
 Medicines were stored neatly on the shelves.
 Pharmacy medicines were stored behind the medicines counter.